frabjous/knap/README.md

     "frabjous/knap";
 }
 ```

-Different package managers handle this somewhat differently, so read the documentation for yours.
+Different package managers work a little differently, so be sure to check the documentation for yours.

 #### Other Requirements